ChuaCheowHuan/gym-continuousDoubleAuction/README.md

 10) Allows a distribution of previous winning policies to be selected for trained agents.

+11) Update current sample model (deprecated).

-11) Move TODO to issues.
+12) Move TODO to issues.

 ---